 Found Animals offers Michelson Grants of up to $250,000 USD per year for up to three years of funding for research in pursuit of a single-dose, permanent, nonsurgical sterilization product or technology for use in male and female dogs and cats.

 As a mission-driven and product-focused program, the Michelson Prize & Grants funds research based on merit rather than a fixed approval rate.
-To date, we have approved over 30% of proposals submitted and have committed over $14 million to 30+ approved projects across the globe.
+To date, we have approved over 30% of proposals submitted and have committed nearly $14 million to 30+ approved projects across the globe.

 Michelson Grant Funding Criteria